CFelt22/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`.

+#### Terraform Destroy

+`teraform destroy`

+This will destroy resources.

+You can alss use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 #### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.